 General Disorders and Administration Site Conditions: malaise, feeling hot, injection site pain

 Consider the possibility of thrombotic events when systemic antifibrinolytics such as tranexamic acid and aminocaproic acid are used during treatment with FEIBA.
-No adequate and well-controlled studies of the combined or sequential use of FEIBA and recombinant factor VIIa or antifibrinolytics have been conducted.
+No adequate and well-controlled studies of the combined or sequential use of FEIBA and recombinant factor VIIa antifibrinolytics, or emicizumab have been conducted.
 Use of antifibrinolytics within approximately 6 to 12 hours after the administration of FEIBA is not recommended.